jimmymaise/rental_backend/README.md

 - **Redis**: An in-memory data store used for caching.
 - **Docker**: Platform to develop, ship, and run applications in containers.
 - **PostgreSQL**: Open-source relational database.
+- **GitLab CI**: A continuous integration and deployment platform integrated into GitLab.

 ## Installation